 • the Postgraduate Research Supervision Program for all academic staff new to the supervision of higher degree research students; and/or

-• the Managing Work-Integrated Learning Workshop , for all new staff involved in supervising, leading and managing WIL including placements and non-placement (simulated) activities.
+• the Managing Work-Integrated Learning Workshop (WIL) for all staff involved in supervising, leading and managing WIL including placements and non-placement (simulated) activities.

-Evidence of completion of the mandatory training programs (or, where appropriate, formal exemption) is a condition of confirmation of employment.
+Evidence of completion of the mandatory training programs (or, where appropriate, formal exemption) is a condition of confirmation of employment1.

 Failure to either complete or be granted exemption from mandatory training program(s) will be grounds for extension of the probationary period.